open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 \
 In its simplest configuration, the user proxy agent might present a text-based chat interface to the user.
 For spoken interaction, the proxy agent will likely also contain speech-to-text and text-to-speech facilities but other configurations are anticipated.
 The proxy agent may have conversational ability in its own right but in many cases, it may only provide rudimentary capabilities such as wake-word detection.\
 \
 Each arrow in the diagram denotes a message passing from one agent to another.
 Each of these messages will comprise a single conversation envelope.
 Each conversant can 'hear' things said to it or 'say' things.
-Conversants may also invite other agents to join the conversation and take the conversational floor.
+They can also 'whisper' to each other behind the scenes.
+Conversants may also 'invite' other agents to join the conversation or they might ask other agents if they are capabale of a certain activity or would like recommend another agent for a certain task.

 #### 0.3 Delegation, Channeling and Mediation

 The conversational floor manager is in control of which conversants are engaged in a conversation at any given moment.\
 \
-To start a conversation, the proxy agent invites a specific dialog agent (e.g. Dialog Agent A) to take part in a conversation with the user.
+To start a conversation, the proxy agent invites a specific dialog agent (e.g. Dialog Assistant A) to take part in a conversation with the user.
 Once engaged, a dialog agent receives a dialogue envelope containing each user utterance and sends an utterance back to the user in response.
-Once the assistant is done with the interaction they can simply end the interaction or invite another agent to enter the conversation (e.g. Dialogue Agent B in the diagram).
+Once the assistant is done with the interaction they can simply end the interaction or invite another agent to enter the conversation (e.g. Dialogue Assistant B in the diagram).
 The change of control of a dialog between two agents is called 'delegation'.\
 \
-Dialog Assistants may also engage the services of another dialog agent behind the scenes to assist with the conversation (e.g. Agent A engages the services of target agent C to support it in its interaction with the user.)
+Dialog Assistants may also engage the services of another dialog agent behind the scenes to assist with the conversation (e.g. Assistant A engages the services of target agent C to support it in its interaction with the user.)
 The controlling agent might choose to pass user utterances unaltered to the target agent and may in return pass the target agent's responses unaltered to the user.
 This pattern is termed 'channeling'.
 It is in many ways functionally equivalent to delegating the conversation but the channeling agent is also able to take, intervene or override the contribution of the agent to which the conversation is being channeled.
 While channeling does not change the conversational intent of the utterance, it may change how the content is rendered.
 For example, increase the volume for the hard of hearing, decrease the speed of presentation for the cognitively challenged or for non-native speakers, change the voice characteristics of the presentation, or change the language, or change visual characteristics if these are present.\
 \
 Alternatively, the intermediate agent may reformulate the user's utterances and/or the target agent's utterances, holding whole conversations behind the scenes in order to achieve a goal.
 This pattern is termed 'mediation'.
 The mediation pattern also may be particularly relevant in the case where the target agent is in fact another human user (e.g. where an autonomous agent acts on behalf of a user to book an appointment with a doctor or restaurant).\
 \